-Imagine a healthcare system where everyone in the U.S. is a knowledgeable, savvy consumer of medical services and plays an active role in purchasing and consuming the services they receive.
-With the advent of healthcare consumerism – a movement to make the delivery of healthcare services more efficient and cost-effective – it may be here sooner than you think.
+Imagine a healthcare system where everyone in the U.S. is a knowledgeable, savvy consumer of medical services.
+And imagine they play an active role in purchasing and consuming the services they receive.
+With the advent of healthcare consumerism, it may be here sooner than you think.

 What is Healthcare Consumerism?

-Healthcare consumerism transforms an employer’s health benefit plan, putting the economic purchasing power and decision-making in the hands of plan participants.
+Healthcare consumerism is a movement to make the delivery of healthcare services more efficient and cost-effective.
+It transforms an employer’s health benefit plan, putting the economic purchasing power and decision-making in the hands of plan participants.
 In short, healthcare consumerism’s goal is to enable patients to become wholly involved in their healthcare decisions.

 However, many plans don’t ask much of participants in terms of how they consume healthcare services.
 As a result, patients tend to pay little attention to cost since they only have minimal skin in the game.
-Furthermore, unlike buying a car or a new couch, patients generally don’t like shopping for healthcare or managing their own health information; instead, patients are “eager to be cared for by an efficient and effective healthcare system that respects their preferences.”
+Furthermore, patients generally don’t like shopping for healthcare or managing their own health information.
+Instead, patients are are looking for the same type of care and service that they have grown accustomed to in other sectors.

 To develop more conscientious healthcare users, plans and healthcare professionals need to provide the information, financial incentives, and decision-making tools to consumers to allow them to make educated healthcare purchasing decisions.

-According to NRC Health, from the provider’s perspective, healthcare consumerism is designed to:
+According to NRC Health, from the provider’s perspective, healthcare consumerism has accelerated and evolved during the pandemic.
+Some trends of note include:

 Ultimately, the goal is to provide better healthcare and improve patient outcomes while reducing costs and driving efficiencies throughout the healthcare industry.